Dennis Puleston: Environmental work

 The Suffolk County Mosquito Control Commission regularly sprayed the Long Island countryside with DDT, and refused to accept evidence that this was having any deleterious effect on ospreys and other wildlife.
 By 1966, there were fewer than 50 active nests on Gardiners Island, with only four chicks in total.
 It became clear that unless urgent action was taken, the osprey would no longer breed in the Long Island area.
 That same year, Puleston and a group of others filed a class action in the New York State Supreme Court to force the Commission to stop using DDT.

 Puleston presented the court with seven watercolours that he had painted to illustrate how DDT was destroying the food chain of the local wildlife.
 One showed how the blue-claw crab ingested DDT from the mussels it ate.
 The judge remarked "So that's why there are no more crabs in Great South Bay."
 The case convinced the Suffolk County Legislature to ban DDT.

 The following year, 1967, Puleston and his colleagues founded the Environmental Defense Fund (EDF) and Puleston became its first chairman, a position he held for five years.
 The EDF went on to win further bans in other states and finally, its goal of a nationwide ban in 1972.
 It subsequently became one of the largest environmental organisations in America.

 As Puleston and his colleagues had hoped, as the amount of DDT residues in the environment dropped, osprey numbers on Long Island began to recover.
 By 1992, there were 226 nests on the island and more than 60 on Gardiners Island with 260 fledged chicks.
 Other species including bald eagles, peregrine falcons and dozens of fish species have also seen a substantial recovery since the DDT ban was imposed.

 Puleston retired from Brookhaven National Laboratory in 1970.
 He subsequently made more than 200 trips around the world as a lecturer, and acted as senior naturalist on two scientific expeditions to the Siberian Arctic.
 In his later years, Puleston concentrated on painting and writing about Long Island wildlife.
+He also was a bird bander in Brookhaven, New York.
 In 1993 he published a month by month guide called A Nature Journal, which became a best seller.